The Purpose of Staging

 And…not staging your home just helps make the competition look better!

-You may be wondering; “Why should I Stage My Home?”
-My answer is simple – do it for the financial benefits!
+You may be wondering; “Why should I Stage My Home,?” much less than how should I stage a house” My answer is simple – do it for the financial benefits!
 Staged homes usually sell faster (on average in half the time that unstaged homes do), and homes that sell quicker usually sell for more money.

 Homes that are staged are seen as “well-cared for” and “move-in ready” by most buyers …and a home that is well-cared for and move-in-ready is much more desirable to buyers and therefore has a higher value.
 That is how staging increases the value of your home!